jocidodi/drm/README.md

 2) nblue setup

-- Install framebuffer to /l/e
+- Install framebuffer + hookcase to /l/e
 - Install acel+bundles to /s/l/e
-- default kexts setup using nred logic. change in xcode
+- default kexts setup using nred logic. change inside xcodeproj
 - update lilu and sdk as need by your os
 - boot with (remove -allow3d for frame only) debug=0x144 keepsyms=1 IGLogLevel=0xe -disablegfxfirmware -allow3d